RedisLabs/redislabs-docs/content/rs/administering/database-operations/importing-data.md

 Before you specify to import from a local mount point, make sure that:

 - The node has network connectivity to the destination server of the mount point.
-- The `redislabs:redislabs` user has read priviledges on the local mount point and on the destination server.
+- The `redislabs:redislabs` user has read privileges on the local mount point and on the destination server.
 - You must mount the storage in the same path on all cluster nodes.
-    You can also use local storage but you must copy the imported files manually to all nodes because the import source folders on the nodes are not synchronised.
+    You can also use local storage but you must copy the imported files manually to all nodes because the import source folders on the nodes are not synchronized.

 To specify to import from a local mount point on a node: